 Diffusing Difficult Situations:

-Active listening is a technique that goes beyond merely hearing what the client says.
-It involves fully engaging with the client, paying attention not only to their words but also to the tone, emotions, and body language that accompany them.
-When clients feel heard, they are more likely to calm down and cooperate, which can turn a potentially volatile interaction into a more positive, solution-oriented conversation.
+Active listening goes beyond hearing words; it requires fully engaging with the client by paying attention to tone, emotions, and body language.
+When clients feel heard, they are more likely to calm down and cooperate, which can transform a potentially volatile situation into a more positive, solution-oriented discussion.
+By validating the client’s emotions, you establish trust and pave the way for clearer communication.

 The Components of Active Listening: